 Related post: Here’s looking at you, Mr. Stringer

 Murder at the Gallop (1963):

 Details: Dir.
 George Pollock.
 Perf.
 Margaret Rutherford, Robert Morley, Flora Robson, Stringer Davis.
 MGM, 1963.
 Based on the novel After the Funeral by Agatha Christie.

 Synopsis: Miss Marple (Margaret Rutherford) investigates the mysterious death of wealthy Mr. Enderby.
-Davis plays his usual role in the series as the village librarian (see Murder Ahoy above).
-In a funny scene, Davis dances the twist with Rutherford.
+Davis plays his usual role in the series as the village librarian (see Murder Ahoy! above).
+In one scene, Davis dances the twist with Rutherford.

 Role Call: Stringer Davis as Mr. Stringer, the village librarian—Information Provider/Comic Relief (male)

 Related post: Here’s looking at you, Mr. Stringer

 Details: Dir.
 George Pollock.
 Perf.
 Margaret Rutherford, Ron Moody, Stringer Davis.
 MGM, 1964.
 Based on the novel Mrs. McGinty’s Dead by Agatha Christie.